AFellmett/WebPageToCCode/README.md

 ---
 **NOTE**

-If the tool finds an `index.html` file in your root folder, it automatically addes a default route `"/"` to serve this file.
+If the tool finds an `index.html` file in your root directory, it automatically addes a default route `"/"` to serve this file.

 Regardless if it`s a compressed file or not.